isabella232/katacoda-scenarios-8/high-availability-lab/step5.md

-Next we’ll take one node down and check read and write operations with a Consistency Level of Quorum.
+Next we’ll take one node down and check read and write operations with a Consistency Level of Quorum (CL=QUORUM).

 ## Read and Write Data